MCHPixel/Explaination/Tutorial.md

 #### PlaceholderAPI
 * So if you put a Value of a plugin in %% then it showes of as a value.

+### Worldedit
+It lets you use an axe to select an area that you can edit and then you can replace, set, change biome and more.